Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Introduction

-The obtained almost explicit formula for the secret key rate allows to generalize the results to the practical case of weak coherent pulses on the Alice's side.
-Namely, Ref.~\cite{Zhang} relaxes the assumption that the Bob's input is a single photon, but assumes that the Alice's output is a single photon.
-However, as is well-known, in most implementations, Alice sends not true single-photon states but weak coherent pulses, which make QKD vulnerable to the photon number splitting attack \cite{PNS,PNS2}.
-This problem can be fixed by the decoy-state method, which effectively allows us to bound the number of multiphoton pulses from above \cite{LoMa2005,Wang2005,MaLo2005,Ma2017,Trushechkin2016}.
+Another improvement of our work is an adaptation of the decoy state method to the case of detection-efficiency mismatch.
+In most implementations, the source (located at the lab of the sender) emits not true single-photon states but in weak coherent pulses, which make QKD vulnerable to the photon number splitting attack \cite{PNS,PNS2}.
+This problem can be fixed by the decoy state method, which effectively allows us to bound the number of multiphoton pulses from above \cite{LoMa2005,Wang2005,MaLo2005,Ma2017,Trushechkin2016}.
 The usual decoy state method is formulated for the case of no detection-efficiency mismatch.
-So, a generalization of a security proof for the BB84 protocol with with detection-efficiency mismatch to the case of weak coherent pulses is not straightforward.
-In \cite{Bochkov}, an adaptation of the decoy state method to the case of detection-efficiency mismatch was proposed under the additional assumption that the eavesdropper cannot add the photons to single-photon pulses.
-Here we relax this assumption and present an adaptation of the decoy state method for the case of no detection-efficiency mismatch and no assumption on the dimensionality of the Bob's input.
-The obtained analytic formula for the case of single-photon Alice's output is important for such an adaptation.
+So, a generalization of a security proof for the BB84 protocol with detection-efficiency mismatch to the case of weak coherent pulses is not straightforward.
+In Ref.~\cite{Bochkov}, an adaptation of the decoy state method to the case of detection-efficiency mismatch was proposed under an additional assumption that the eavesdropper cannot add photons to single-photon pulses.
+Here we relax this assumption and present an adaptation of the decoy state method for the case of detection-efficiency mismatch in the general case.

-Thus, we solve an important problem for practical QKD and prove the security of the BB84 protocol with detection-efficiency mismatch for the multiphoton case on both Alice's output and Bob's input.
+Thus, we solve an important problem for practical QKD and rigorously prove the security of the BB84 protocol with detection-efficiency mismatch for the multiphoton Bob's input as well as adapt the decoy state method for this case (thus allowing the multiphoton Alice's output as well).
+The developed new methods are universal and can be used in other security proofs.